Help us achieve our goals:

-Delphiniums are striking border plants but can be attacked by black blotch which is an unsightly disease that can affect all aerial parts of delphinium.
+Delphiniums are striking border plants but can be attacked by black blotch, an unsightly disease that can affect all aerial parts of the plant.

 Common name Black blotch of DelphiniumScientific name Pseudomonas syringae pv. delphiniiPlants affected Delphinium species, monkshood (Aconitum napellus)Main symptoms Dark blotches on leaves, stems and flower partsCaused by BacteriumTiming During wet summers